Socratic questioning protocol + user communication.

 37%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill file is essentially an empty shell - a pure index with no substantive content.
-While concise, it fails to provide any actionable guidance, workflow clarity, or even a brief overview of what the Socratic questioning protocol actually involves.
-A skill file should be usable on its own with references for depth, not require reading 11 separate files to understand the basics.
+This skill is essentially an empty shell - a table of contents with no substantive content.
+While concise, it fails to provide any actionable guidance, workflow explanation, or overview of the Socratic questioning protocol.
+A user reading only this file would have no idea what the protocol actually entails or how to apply it.

 Suggestions